mozilla/cargo-vet/book/src/config.md

 ### `default-criteria`

 This top-level key specifies the default criteria that `cargo vet certify` will use when recording audits.
-If unspecified, this defaults to `safe_to_deploy`.
+If unspecified, this defaults to `safe-to-deploy`.

 ### The `imports` Table